High-occupancy toll lane

-A high-occupancy toll lane (or HOT lane) is a type of traffic lane or roadway that is available to high-occupancy vehicles and other exempt vehicles without charge; other vehicles are required to pay a variable fee that is adjusted in response to demand.
+A high-occupancy toll lane (HOT lane) is a type of traffic lane or roadway that is available to high-occupancy vehicles and other exempt vehicles without charge; other vehicles are required to pay a variable fee that is adjusted in response to demand.
 Unlike toll roads, drivers have an option to use general purpose lanes, on which a fee is not charged.
 Express toll lanes, which are less common, operate along similar lines, but do not exempt high-occupancy vehicles.

 History

 The HOT concept developed from high-occupancy vehicle lane (HOV) systems in order to increase use of the available capacity, as it was found that HOV lanes were underutilized compared to general purpose lanes.

 Most implementations are currently in the United States.
 The first practical implementation was California's formerly private toll 91 Express Lanes, in Orange County, California, in 1995, followed in 1996 by Interstate 15 in northern San Diego.
 According to the Texas A&M Transportation Institute, as of 2012 there were 294 corridor-miles of HOT/Express lanes in operation in the United States and 163 corridor-miles under construction.

 The first HOT lane implementation in Canada was along the Queen Elizabeth Way (QEW) freeway in Ontario.
 Existing high-occupancy vehicle lanes were redesignated as HOT lanes for a 16.5 km stretch of the QEW between Oakville and Burlington.
 The initial system consisted of $180 permits valid for three months, though HOT lanes with electronic tolling infrastructure were announced as part of forthcoming expansions to Ontario Highway 427.